CS3219-AY2425S1/nus-cs3219-ay2425s1-cs3219-ay2425s1-project-project-template/apps/matching-service/README.md

 To run the application via Docker, run the following command:

 1. Set up the Go Docker container for the matching service

 ```bash
 docker build -f Dockerfile -t match-go-app .
 ```

 2. Create the Docker network for Redis and Go

 ```bash
 docker network create redis-go-network
 ```

 3. Start a new Redis container in detached mode using the Redis image from Docker Hub

 ```bash
 docker run -d --name redis-container --network redis-go-network redis
 ```

 4. Run the Go Docker container for the matching-service

 ```bash
 docker run -d -p 8081:8081 --name go-app-container --network redis-go-network match-go-app
 ```

+**NOTE:** As there is a dependency on the question-service to return the found questions, the matching-service does not work fully unless the question-service is present.